RucuAvinash/nlp-02-text-preprocessing/README.md

 # First, run the module
 # IMPORTANT: Close each figure after viewing so execution continues
-uv run python -m nlp.text_preprocessing_case
+uv run python -m nlp.text_preprocessing_Rucu

 # Then, open the notebook.
 # IMPORTANT: Select the kernel and Run All: